 Aside from the training materials and software, Zuubly also offers live weekly Zoom sessions.
 They also provide access to a private Facebook group where you can collaborate with like-minded people.
 Finally, they also have outsourcing offers that can provide a done for you site related to virtual real estate.

 The price of the program, however, is not clear from their site.
-They say you should have at least $500 for the first promotional video but changes to at least $1,000 in the written requirements.
-To be fair, they did acknowledge the discrepancy by saying they need to re-shoot the video, but it is quite disappointing for something that boast having an up-to-date resource.
-The actual price of the program (which is approximately $3,000) not being listed on the site and not set in stone is also concerning.
+They say you should have at least $500-$1,000 to start, according to their site.
+The actual price of the program (which is approximately $3,000 last we heard) can’t be verified at this given time.
 This is manifested in their landing page saying, “we will be raising the price as we get more members.”